lyst/lightfm/doc/examples.rst

 Examples
 =========================

-All the examples can be viewed (and run) as Jupyter notebooks in the `examples directory <https://github.com/lyst/lightfm/tree/master/examples>`_ of the LightFM repository.
+Many of the examples can be viewed (and run) as Jupyter notebooks in the `examples directory <https://github.com/lyst/lightfm/tree/master/examples>`_ of the LightFM repository.

 .. toctree::
    :maxdepth: 2